-Through this visit, Q members will have access to the ‘Gold Standard’ site of HMRC Benefits and Credits in the North East.
-You’ll learn about their approach to continuous improvement and staff engagement that has evolved over the last 17 years as well as understanding how you can track your own progress in continuous improvement maturity
+Through this visit, Q members had access to the ‘Gold Standard’ site of HMRC Benefits and Credits in the North East.
+They learnt about their approach to continuous improvement and staff engagement that has evolved over the last 17 years as well as understanding how they can track their own progress in continuous improvement maturity

 Aims and objectives

-The aim of this visit is to introduce you to ways of making improvement an organisational habit.
-By the end of the session you will have:
+The aim of this visit was to introduce members to ways of making improvement an organisational habit.
+By the end of the session members:

 - Learned how Benefits and Credits – and the wider HMRC – have implemented and developed their approach to continuous improvement over the last 17 years.

-- Seen first-hand how continuous improvement approaches have been adapted to suit areas with complex and variable work.
+- Saw first-hand how continuous improvement approaches have been adapted to suit areas with complex and variable work.

-- An understanding of the measures and mechanisms used to assess continuous improvement maturity, including behaviours and culture.
+- Understood the measures and mechanisms used to assess continuous improvement maturity, including behaviours and culture.

-- Reflected on this learning and consider replicating these insights within your own work contexts.
+- Reflected on this learning and considered replicating these insights within their own work contexts.

 Who would benefit from attending?